Michael Boutros

 Under Revision

-We analyze a panel of over 28,400 S&P500 return forecasts by CFOs to examine whether the extent of CFOs' miscalibration---providing forecast confidence intervals that are too narrow---decreases with repetition and with learning from past performance.
+We analyze a panel of over 28,400 S&P 500 return forecasts by CFOs to examine whether the extent of CFOs' miscalibration---providing forecast confidence intervals that are too narrow---decreases over time.
 We find no improvement with task repetition nor evidence of learning, that is, no improvement in response to past performance.
-Across CFOs, miscalibration appears as a persistent personal trait that is linked to CFOs' generational cohorts and is unaffected by their corporate environments.
+Across CFOs, miscalibration appears to be a persistent personal trait.
+We find some evidence that the degree of miscalibration is related to birth cohort and stock market familiarity.

 How do households respond to unanticipated income shocks?
 Reflecting the fact that households are not perfect planners, I build and estimate a quantitative model of bounded rationality in which reoptimization is costly.
 Households respond to windfall income shocks by choosing a finite planning horizon over which to reoptimize.
 The optimal horizon is increasing in income, wealth, and the magnitude of the income shock.
 In the estimated model, the distribution of consumption responses is consistent with two key facts: highly liquid households have large consumption responses out of income shocks that cannot be driven by borrowing constraints, and larger income shocks induce smaller consumption responses.